p1jr/mydevproject/README.md

-# mydevproject
+# myproject
-My journey to be a dev. ( Im a brazilian student )
+My journey to be a ?. ( Im a brazilian guy )